nestauk/sg_covid_impact/reports/technical_report/4_results.md

 | 96       | 82         | 22       |
 : Results of hand-labelling a random sample of 200 notices from Scottish businesses with their relevance to the response of a business to Covid-19. {#tbl:notice-labels}

-[@tbl:notice-labels] shows the results of this hand-labelling.
+[@Tbl:notice-labels] shows the results of this hand-labelling.
 Approximately 40% of notices were irrelevant to a business' response to Covid-19, with approximately a further 10% being of ambiguous relevance - this is a strikingly large fraction of notices to not be relevant and is likely a large contributing factor for the poor outcomes of the topic modelling approach.

 Notices labelled as irrelevant were typically either: not related to covid at all;